nick-zanobini/nick-zanobini.github.io/index.md

 I completed my undergrad (2012 - 2016) in [Electrical Engineering with an Emphasis in Computer Engineering](http://cse.lmu.edu/department/electricalengineeringandcomputerscience/)  and played [Water Polo](http://www.lmulions.com/sports/m-wpolo/loyo-m-wpolo-body.html) at [Loyola Marymount University](http://www.lmu.edu/).

+Currently I am a Senior Manufacturing Engineer for [Resonetics](https://resonetics.com/) in Davis, CA (formerly Aduro Laser) where we laser cut tubular medical device components, where I focus on increasing throughput and efficency through automation and data visualization.

-Currently I am working at [Boston Scientific Neuromodulation](http://www.bostonscientific.com/en-US/about-us/core-businesses/neuromodulation.html) on the Equipment Engineering team, developing new automated solutions for manufacturing medical devices.
+Previously I worked at [Boston Scientific Neuromodulation](http://www.bostonscientific.com/en-US/about-us/core-businesses/neuromodulation.html) on the Equipment Engineering team, developing new automated solutions for manufacturing medical devices.

 I love building robots and I am always working on two or three projects on the nights and weekends.
 My goal is as to document them here as I bring them to some temporary form of completion.